armaxri/vscode-action-group-executer/README.md

 `ActionGroupExec: Kill current Background Process` can be used to kill the process behind the currently selected document.
 For the extreme case use `ActionGroupExec: Kill all Background Processes` to kill all processes.

+With the command `ActionGroupExec: Select a current Background Process and Control It` processes that are currently running can be selected and can be controlled like sending kill commands.

 Due to the interface the extension is limited to only execute one command on the command line.
 Combinations of different commands need additional scripts or functions like `echo Hello1 && sleep 10 && echo Hello2`.
 As terminal `extendedOptions` the [VS Code TerminalOptions](https://code.visualstudio.com/api/references/vscode-api#TerminalOptions) can be used to use the exposed VS Code terminal construction settings.

 All elements can be configured using a subset of [VS Code predefined variables](https://code.visualstudio.com/docs/editor/variables-reference).
 The supported predefined variables are: